EvanDBush/vanilla-dice/README.md

 ## Javascript Features
+>Choose at least 1 item off the list of JavaScript Features List below and implement it in your project

 1. ### Create a form, validate at least one field, and then use that information on your page somehow.